MartinBINARD/MartinBinard_7_02122021/README.md

 # Change done

-* Add comment display functions in comment.controller.js.
+* Add image select function in post window.

 # Before to run this server